Schlauer-Hax/hsfulda-argocd-demo/argocd-setup/README.md

    ./install-argocd.sh [namespace]
    ```

-   If no namespace is provided, the script will use the default namespace.
+   If no namespace is provided, the script will use the "argocd" namespace.

 ## What the Script Does